hiamthach/art-tattoo-be/README.md

 - **Update Booking** Updating booking.
 - **Add Service** Allowing the customer to leave feedback on a specific product or the overall service provided.
 - **View Bill** Steps involved in creating a new product in.
+- **Add Bills** Steps involved in viewing the list of all products in.